Parliamentary Under-Secretary of State for Technology, Innovation and Life Sciences

-The role was formerly known as the Parliamentary Under-Secretary of State for Life Science, Parliamentary Under-Secretary of State for Quality and Parliamentary Under-Secretary of State for Care Quality.
+The role has had different formal titles under various administrations, owing to varying responsibilities and political emphasis, such as Parliamentary Under-Secretary of State for Life Science, Parliamentary Under-Secretary of State for Quality and Parliamentary Under-Secretary of State for Care Quality.

-This position has always been performed by a member of the House of Lords.
-As of 2022, the most recent incumbent was Lord Kamall, between 17 September 2021 and 20 September 2022.
+This office has traditionally been held by a member of the House of Lords.

 Responsibility

 The Parliamentary Under Secretary of State for Technology, Innovation and Life Sciences leads on the following policy areas: